-Brayan lives with his stepfather and his mother.
-At home, duties include running errands.
+In his home, Brayan helps by running errands.
+He lives with his stepfather and his mother.
 His stepfather is sometimes employed as a laborer and his mother is sometimes employed.
 There are 2 children in the family.

 Brayan lives in the mountainous community of Canton Juchanep, home to approximately 5,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tile roofs.
 The primary ethnic groups and languages are Spanish and Kiche.